 This worked perfectly in development.
 The API routes were fast, type-safe, and the developer experience was excellent.
 However, when I deployed to Cloudflare Pages, I encountered a significant limitation.

-The Cloudflare Challenge
+The Cloudflare Challenge in 2025#

 Cloudflare Pages uses a runtime environment that differs from your local development setup.
 One key difference is how environment variables are accessed.
 In Cloudflare, environment variables are not directly available through process.env but are instead passed through the request context, which means that it is not globally available like in your local development environment.